dromerdenker/jekyll_estherfelix/README.md

-# jekyll_estherfelix
+# jekyll
-Jekyll state site for Esther &amp; Felix domain
+information used from main Jekyll page and the theme page.